 But things change when companies start to scale.
-A growing number of policies and procedures get put in place, often in a very ad hoc way.
+Management put a growing number of policies and procedures in place, often in a very ad hoc way.

 As a result, policies pop up in different areas, including the one about how much money employees are allowed to spend on business expenses.

 But this is where another, often overlooked, problem actually occurs.

-Netflix realised a different type of chaos happens as a result: the increased complexity significantly reduces the productivity of high-performing employees, who become unhappy and look elsewhere.
+Netflix realised a different type of chaos happens as a result.
+The increased complexity reduces the productivity of high-performing employees, who may be tempted to leave.

-Research published in the Harvard Business Review shows that on average, a company loses more than 25% of its productive power to organisational drag.
+On average, a company loses more than 25% of its productive power to organisational drag.